TimKoornstra/learn-like-an-llm/README.md

 ## Learn Like An LLM

 Learn Like An LLM is a project designed to help users understand and engage with language models by simulating the experience of guessing masked words in sentences.
 The initial implementation includes a BERT-based model for generating probable words, and the `all-MiniLM-L6-v2` model to generate cosine similarity between user input and the original text.
-Future expansions aim to incorporate more sophisticated models like RoBERTa, enable users to upload their own corpora, and provide a user-friendly frontend interface.
+Future expansions aim to incorporate more sophisticated models, improve the scoring system, improve the difficulty system, and provide a user-friendly frontend interface.

 ## Table of Contents